 Let’s see how you can overcome these challenges as a manager.

 How to Implement Office Timing in A Remote Work Policy?

 So, here are the steps that you should take if you want to implement office timing in a remote work policy:

-1. Use Project Management Software
+1. Use a Time Management Software

-Running a remote team without using project management software is indeed very difficult.
+Running a remote team without using time management software is indeed very difficult.
 If you know how much time you can save by using one, you would immediately sign up for it.
 When you are managing a remote team, it is inevitable to use different platforms to communicate with your team members and instruct them about their daily tasks.
 And, at some point in time, you may find it annoying that you should switch between platforms because each of them brings different benefits to your business.
-The best project management software that we suggest you use is Nifty.
+The best time management software that we suggest you use is Nifty.